 RV Rental: Many people rent a camper van/motor home and utilize that as both their transport and accommodation (we’ll be doing this next time!).
 Juicy Rentals is by far the most popular in town.
 A standard camper van will cost about $1470USD for 2 weeks (around $105USD/day).
 Don’t forget to factor in the cost of gas.

 If you don’t fly into Christchurch, it’s a 5 hour drive from Franz Joseph Glacier and a 6 hour drive from Queenstown.
-If you’re coming from Franz Joseph, be sure to stop at Arthur’s Pass along the way, which is a GIANT, iconic bridge between the mountains.
-The lookout creeps up suddenly after the bridge, so it’s easy to miss.
-There are many things to see and do in Arthur’s Pass National Park, including hiking, skiing and snowboarding, if you’d like to stay a night or two.
+If you’re coming from Franz Joseph, be sure to stop at Arthur’s Pass along the way.
+Arthurs Pass is a GIANT, iconic bridge between the mountains.
+The lookout creeps up suddenly after the bridge on the left, so it’s easy to miss.
+There are many things to see and do in Arthur’s Pass National Park.
+Just to list a few options: hiking, skiing and snowboarding.
+If you’re planning to participate in any of those activities, I’d recommend staying a night or two.

 Airbnb Sumner Beach:

-If you’re beach people like us, then there is no better place to stay than Sumner Beach (just 15 minutes outside of downtown).
-We stayed in the nicest Airbnb we’ve ever seen just across from the beach and the host was incredible!
+If you’re beach people like us, then there is no better place to stay than at this Airbnb on Sumner Beach (just 15-minutes outside of downtown).
+It was the nicest Airbnb we’ve ever seen, located just across from the beach.
+The host was incredibly hospitable!

 Le Petit Hotel Sumner:

-An adorable bed and breakfast with great customer service and a 2 minute walk to the beach. $90USD/night
+Le Petit Hotel is an adorable bed and breakfast with great customer service.
+It’s a 2-minute walk to the beach.
+Rates start at $100USD/night.

 Pedro’s House of Lamb (Christchurch):

-Pedro’s was once an actual restaurant, but the building was destroyed in the earthquake.
-Now it’s a free standing box, so the food must be ordered to go, but this doesn’t take away from the amazing flavor of it’s delicious food!
+Pedro’s House Of Lamb was once an actual restaurant, but, unfortunately, the building was destroyed in the earthquake.
+Now it’s a small free standing building, so the food must be ordered to go.
+Fortunately, this doesn’t take away from the amazing flavor of it’s delicious food!
 Be sure to order the whole baked lamb shoulder with scalloped potatoes…you won’t be disappointed!
+Best of all, they’ve even expanded with locations in Auckland and Queenstown!

 Bloody Mary’s (Christchurch):

-An upscale steakhouse and bar with excellent food and reputation.
+Bloody Marys is an upscale steakhouse and bar with excellent food and reputation.
+Bring your appetite because the portions are generous.

 Beach Bar (Sumner Beach):

-Located right on the beach, this is the perfect spot to grab a drink and watch the sunset.
+Located right on the beach, the Beach Bar is the perfect spot to grab a drink and watch the sunset.
 Note: They’re closed Monday and Tuesday.

 Christchurch Botanic Gardens:

-Beautiful gardens with gorgeous flowers…perfect for a stroll.
+The Botanic Gardens are beautiful gardens with gorgeous flowers…perfect for a stroll, run or picnic!

 185 Empty White Chairs:

-Gorgeous 360 degree views of the city, over the Canterbury Plains out to Southern Alps and the hills of Banks Peninsula.
+The Gondola is perfect for gorgeous 360-degree views of the city overlooking the Canterbury Plains out to Southern Alps and the hills of Banks Peninsula.
+The ride takes about 10-minutes each way.
+Cost per ride is $28NZD ($20USD) per person.

-The historic heritage tram (like the San Francisco Trolly) takes you through the heart of Christchurch.
-Hop on/off at any of the 17 stops, as your ticket is good for 24 hours.
+The historic heritage Christchurch Tram (like the San Francisco Trolly) takes you through the heart of the city.
+Hop on and off at any of the 17 stops, as your ticket is good for 24-hours for $25NZD ($17USD).
+NOTE: Combo tickets for the Christchurch Tram City Tour and Gondola Ride are sold for adults at $48NZD ($33USD) and children for $12NZD ($18USD).

 Punting On the Avon:

-NOTE: All 4 attractions including the Scenic Gondala Ride, Tram City Tour, Punting on the Avon and the Botanic Gardens Tour can be purchased as a package for Adult $86NZD ($60USD) Child $25NZD ($17USD).
+NOTE: All 4 attractions including the Scenic Gondala Ride, Tram City Tour, Punting on the Avon and the Botanic Gardens Tour can be purchased as a package for $86NZD ($60USD) for adults and $25NZD ($17USD) for children.

 Sumner Beach/ Cave Rock:

-What better way to spend a day than at the beach?
-Sumner Beach is a perfect little spot, located just 15 minutes outside of Christchurch.
-Be sure to climb Cave Rock, for some epic views (especially at sunrise and sunset!).
+Nothing is better than spending a day than at the beach, especially if it’s in New Zealand.
+Sumner Beach is a perfect little spot, located just 15-minutes outside of the city.
+Be SURE to climb Cave Rock, for some epic views (especially at sunrise and sunset!).